Murgator/fivem-donation-script-tip4serv/README.md

 ## Quantity multiplier

-You can also multiply the quantity choosen by the customer like this: {quantity*64}
+You can also multiply the quantity choosen by the customer like this: `{quantity*64}`

-Note: You must first activate the Allow quantity choice option in your product
+Note: You must first activate the **Allow quantity choice** option in your product

-Example:

 Use this command on Tip4serv if you want to sell bundles of $100:
 `giveaccountmoney {fivem_live_id} bank {quantity*100}`

 This will run in your server console after a purchase if the player buys product 4 times: